-Anabolic-androgenic steroids, more commonly referred to as Anabolic Steroids, are a synthetic variation of testosterone, the male sex hormone.
-The names anabolic and androgenic directly correlate to “body growth” and “male sex hormones.”
+Anabolic-Androgenic Steroids, more commonly referred to as Anabolic Steroids, are man-made variations of testosterone, the male sex hormone.
+The names Anabolic and Androgenic directly correlate to “body growth” and “male sex hormones.”

-There are cases where physicians can prescribe anabolic steroids.
+There are cases where physicians can prescribe Anabolic Steroids.
 In some cases, children aren’t able to produce enough testosterone for puberty and need a kickstart.
-Other times, someone who suffers from a muscle-degenerative disease may need the steroids to treat the symptoms.
+Other times, someone who suffers from a muscle-degenerative disease may need the drugs to treat the symptoms.
 A doctor will not prescribe Anabolic Steroids for the singular purpose of muscle growth.
 However, that doesn’t prevent the substance from being abused.
 Common street names for Anabolic Steroids include:

 - Greasy hair